denmojo/quips/README.md

 The first time it's started it will create the local database and all required tables, as specified by models.
 After that it's ready to be used.

 All logging is done by printing to stdout - heroku adds that to the app logs visible in the dashboard.

+## Running under gunicorn
+To productionalize this app, set up nginx or other upstream proxy route to this app under gunicorn wsgi.
+To run using gunicorn, simply do:

+`gunicorn --bind 0.0.0.0:5000 wsgi:app`

 ## Screenshots
 ![index](http://i.imgur.com/VA4NGw4.png)